studentanmol/PetOzone/README.md

 # PetOzone
 PetOzone is a website of shops that allows users to select and buy pet accessories and food from the comfort of their homes.
-The websitr is made using Flask and SQL.
+The website is made using Flask and SQL.
 Website Flow:
 - When a user first visits the website they will be asked to register and provide their details.
 - They can then log in to view the homepage of the website.